KidSmart Early Learning Program

 Tertiary mentoring with Victoria University

 IBM volunteers also mentor tertiary students through the IBM-Victoria University final year mentor program.
 Victoria University matches IBM volunteers with final year IT students to provide guidance on post-university plans.
-To date, 76 volunteers have mentored 100 students in the program resulting in employment outcomes for students.
+To date, IBM volunteers have mentored over 200 VU students.
+More than 90% of students who secured jobs after the Program state that their IBM mentor significantly contributed to their employment.
 Career mentors offer an alternative avenue of support for these young people assisting them to with their work/career transition.

 “Our students tell us that their IBM mentors offer them an eye-opening real-life insight into industry knowledge, current trends and the professional environment.
 As the Program Coordinator, I see a vastly improved level of student self-belief after their mentoring catch-ups - this Program is a real winner for VU. ”